-It is the policy of AUM to provide equal employment opportunities for all individuals without regard to race, sex, age, religion, color, national origin, disability or veteran status.
-Anyone wishing to file a complaint covered by the above should contact the EEOC/Affirmative Action officer in the Human Resources Office, Library Tower 705, at 334-244-3253 between 8 a.m. and 5 p.m.
-Monday through Friday.
+Any employee wishing to file a complaint covered by the above should contact the EEOC/Affirmative Action officer in the Human Resources Office, 334-244-3253, between 8 a.m. and 5 p.m., Monday through Friday.
+Any student wishing to file a complaint covered by the above should contact the Vice Chancellor of Student Affairs, 334-244-3200, between 8 a.m. and 5 p.m., Monday through Friday.